testfairy/docs/docs/05_Integrations/11_Onelogin.md

 Talk to us!
 Request a demo at https://testfairy.com/products/solutions/enterprise#request-a-demo

-#### Setting up Onelogin in your account
+#### Setting up OneLogin in your account

-- Login to Onelogin, click on the 'NEW APP' button on the right.
+- Login to OneLogin, click on the 'NEW APP' button on the right.
   ![](https://docs.testfairy.com/img/sso/onelogin/onelogin-1.png)

 - Type in "testfairy" in the search box, and select the application.